nikvoid/dylib-mitm/README.md

 Default calling convention is `extern "C"`.

 Dynamic libraries that export non-callable symbols (data) are not supported.
-It must rare for dylibs though.
+It must be rare for dylibs though.

 ## Example
 Load specified dynamic library and reexport it's exports.